A vehicle parked near Spitzkoppe at sunset in Namibia

 • nights 6 to 7: Damaraland

-• nights 8 to 10: Etosha, ideally split across two sensible bases
+• nights 8 to 10: Etosha, ideally split across two bases

 • nights 11 to 12: central Namibia reset night or nights